There’s at least one study that shows CBD may be associated with liver damage.

 Today you’ll get a review of the studies that looked at the effects of CBD on the liver…

-So you can make up your own mind as to what potential risks using CBD may pose for the liver.
+So you can make up your own mind on what potential risks using CBD may pose for the liver.

 Let’s get started.